Limited consumer willingness diminishes the potential environmental gains of dietary change

 Expected environmental gains from transforming dietary choices of Dutch consumers

-Meat (like beef, chicken and pork) and dairy products constitute about a quarter of the daily caloric intake of the average Dutch citizen, but contribute on average almost 60% to both the total greenhouse gas emissions and to the biodiversity footprint of the Dutch average diet.
+Meat (like beef, chicken, and pork) and dairy products constitute about a quarter of the daily caloric intake of the average Dutch citizen, but contribute on average almost 60% to both the total greenhouse gas emissions and to the biodiversity footprint of the average Dutch diet.
 It is already known that shifting towards a plant-based diet presents numerous environmental benefits.
 Yet, the environmental gains anticipated from dietary changes often assumes a nation-wide adoption of plant-based diets, with no attention to what different groups in the Dutch population currently eat, nor to their willingness or resistance to change.

 The novelty of this study lies in the integration in a life cycle approach of biodiversity impacts and data on the willingness of Dutch consumers to shift their dietary behaviour.
 The research used data from a cross-section of the population, from food recall to behavioural surveys.
 By linking this data with life cycle inventory analysis for 220 food products, the researchers analysed the dietary footprints of consumer groups (based on age and sex) across key environmental impact areas, including land use, greenhouse gas emissions, blue water consumption, and biodiversity.
-The study builds on earlier work from CML on USA consumer groups, as well as on PBL work on food supply-chain interventions and on consumer willingness to change
+The study builds on earlier work from CML on USA consumer groups, as well as on PBL work on food supply-chain interventions and on consumer willingness to change.

 The research explored the potential environmental gains of shifting diets towards adopting a more sustainable and healthy diet, as recommended by the EAT-Lancet Commission.
 However, such a broad dietary change is not easily achieved, as it demands changes in deep-rooted habits.
 Still, a relevant number of individuals could be open to quick fixes by adopting simpler solutions for a sustainable lifestyle.
 This is why the researchers also modelled a single product substitution, namely from cow milk to soy drink.
 The latter has a relatively similar nutritional profile to milk but a significantly lower environmental impact.